Forced transfer

 ## Related operations [#related-operations]

-operations.
+as wallet recovery.
 For API use, see [Execute forced transfers through the

 API](/docs/developers/asset-servicing/forced-transfer) and